aws-samples/aws-neptune-mortgage-backed-security-data-model/README.md

 cdk bootstrap aws://<ACCOUNT-NUMBER>/us-east-1
 ```

-7. Reminder: verify if Docker daemon is running
+5. Verify if Docker daemon is running

-8. Deploy the CDK project ( this process could take time more or less 30 minutes )
+6. Deploy the CDK project ( this process could take time more or less 30 minutes )
 ```
 cdk deploy --all --require-approval never
 ```